Ezs377/Programming-notes/Markdown language.md

 Heading ID's can be used to scroll automatically to a heading using a link.
 ### To use a heading ID, add curly brackets with the ID inside ( \{ } )
 Then link it in a link by using a hashtag instead of a slash
 Some markdown processors (like Github) automatically generate heading IDs based on the heading.
 In this case, no curly brackets are needed.
-Simply replace the heading id in link brackets with the heading itself.
+Hover over the chain icon beside a heading to get the heading id, then put it in the brackets.
+Usually, a hashtag (\#), followed by words.
+All lowercase, and use dashes (\-) as spaces if the heading has multiple words.
 For example:
 [Link that goes to headings](#Headings)